4 ways to get more from your social listening strategy with competitive benchmarking

 For many brands, customer-critical teams work in isolation from one another, leading to competing data that precludes action, workflow roadblocks that slow down production, and the use of dozens of expensive point solutions.

 For years, Sprinklr has been partnering with brands to become more customer centric and outperform competitors by creating the only Unified-CXM platform to remove these barriers and multiply the combined power of rich, nuanced consumer insight.
-With Social Listening and Competitive Benchmarking — both part of Sprinklr Modern Research — you build the foundation for a truly unified approach to customer experience and engagement.
+With Social Listening and Competitive Benchmarking — both part of Sprinklr Insights — you build the foundation for a truly unified approach to customer experience and engagement.

 Contact us today for a demo and start seeing the difference a Unified-CXM platform can make.